docker/docs/desktop/use-desktop/images.md

 ## Inspect an image

-To inspect an image, simply click on the image row.
+To inspect an image, simply select the image row.
 Inspecting an image displays detailed information about the image such as the:

 - Image history
 - Image ID